jfriedly/foreign-currency/README.rst

 I have some coins that are actually from the second series of the renminbi, but they're still legal tender.
 These are the 2 and 5 fen coins.

-I have one very old coin from the Qing Dynasty (Guangxu Emperor, 1875-1908).
+I used to have one very old coin from the Qing Dynasty (Guangxu Emperor, 1875-1908).
 It's the large brown coin with the square hole in the center.
 This coin was minted between 1889 and 1908, and it probably had a denomination of the Qing yuan from 1889.
 I've entered it with a date of 1889.
 To find it on Google, search for "guang xu tong bao".
 There were a number of denominations between this yuan and the modern renminbi, but I don't have any currency pieces from those, so I've ignored them.

+*Update 2018-03-03:  I gave a bunch of coins to Lusann for Chinese New Year, including this one from the Qing Dynasty.*

 East Africa Protectorate
 ''''''''''''''''''''''''